mattmakai/fullstackpython.com/content/pages/meta/00-change-log.markdown

-title: Change Log
+title: Changelog
 category: page
 slug: change-log
 sortorder: 0700
 toc: True
-sidebartitle: Change Log
+sidebartitle: Changelog
-meta: The change log page explains what is new on Full Stack Python.
+meta: The changelog page explains what is new on Full Stack Python.

-Here are the major changes to Full Stack Python in reverse chronological order since its inception in December 2012.
+Here are the high-level changes to Full Stack Python in reverse chronological order since its inception in December 2012.
 You can view commit-level changes via the
 [source repository's commit log](https://github.com/mattmakai/fullstackpython.com/commits/) on GitHub.